Wacky-Mole/WackysDatabase/README.md

     Q: Is it possible to add a recipe for each upgrade of an item?
         A: Recipes are at a weird place in wackydb.
 I might split it out into a submod, but I am not sure yet.

+    Q: My weapon clones are speedup/speed down.
+        A: The clones speed can change a little bit from their parents.
+Custom_AttackSpeed should always be 1 on a save.
+        If you notice a speed up or down a +- 0.1 should fix it.
+        FYI reminder that SpeedFactor deals with character movement speed while swinging/attacking and has nothing to do with speed of animation.

 </details>

 <details><summary>Configuration</summary>